92green/unmutable/README.md

 - Designed to work very well alongside Immutable.js.

 Unmutable.js is bad because:
-- No exotic data types.
+- No exotic data types, just Maps, Lists, arrays and objects for now.
 Disappointment.
 You can still use Immutable.js if you want nice things like Seqs and Records.

 ## More examples